-Performance Fees are determined as of December 31 each year.
+The majority of Performance Fees are determined as of December 31 each year.
 However, Performance Fees are accrued in the relevant Funds, Managed Accounts and Managed Companies, as applicable, to properly reflect the Performance Fee that would be payable, if any, based on the Net Asset Value of that Fund, Managed Account or Managed Company.
 Where an investor redeems a domestic hedge Fund or an offshore Fund, any Performance Fee attributable to those units redeemed is paid to SAM LP as manager of the Funds.
 These Crystallized Performance Fees, as well as the related allocation to the employee bonus pool, are accrued for in the financial statements of SAM LP for the appropriate month.
 At SCLP, Performance Fees are generated from time-to-time and are usually based on monetizing events at the Managed Companies.
 These Performance Fees can be significant when realized.
 At RCIC, Carried Interests are accrued in the Funds, as applicable, to properly reflect the Carried Interest that would be payable, if any, based on the Net Asset Value of that Fund.
-The Carried Interests are usually realized towards the end of the Fund and can be significant when realized.
+The Carried Interests are usually realized towards the end of the term of the Fund and can be significant when realized.

 Our most significant expenses include compensation and benefits and trailer fees.
-With respect to compensation and benefits, employees are paid a base salary and may be eligible to share in a bonus pool, with the size of such discretionary bonuses being tied to both individual performance and the overall financial performance of the Company.
+With respect to compensation and benefits, employees are paid either a base salary and/or commissions based on sales, trading revenues or other measurable activities.
+In addition, employees may be eligible to share in a bonus pool, with the size of such discretionary bonuses being tied to both individual performance and the overall financial performance of the Company.
 Trailer fees are paid to dealers that distribute units of a Fund.
 Such dealers may receive a trailer fee (annualized but paid monthly or quarterly) of up to 1% of the value of the assets held in the respective Fund by the dealer's clients.
 Both the employee bonus pool component of compensation and trailer fees are correlated with Management Fees whereas only the employee bonus pool component of compensation is correlated with realized Performance Fees and Carried Interests.
 Changes in levels of trailer fees are generally a reflection of changes in domestic Fund sales through the advisor and dealer channel as well as changes in Management Fees.

 In 2009 we introduced a low load sales charge option for some of our Funds.
 The commissions for these sales have been financed from internal cash flow.
-Other expenses incurred by our business are general and administration costs, including sales and marketing costs, occupancy, regulatory and professional fees as well as charitable donations and amortization.
+Other expenses incurred by our business are general and administration costs, including sales and marketing costs, occupancy, regulatory and professional fees, expenses absorbed by SAM LP on behalf of certain Funds that it manages, as well as charitable donations and amortization.